1200 Sheridan St., Hollywood, FL 33019

 The ecological importance of the relationships between mangroves, our coastal waters, and the adjacent uplands cannot be overemphasized.
 West Lake is the largest remaining mangrove ecosystem in the 85-mile, highly developed urban coastal zone from Miami Beach to West Palm Beach.
 This vital coastal land provides valuable natural resources and significant recreational opportunities to urban residents and visitors.

 West Lake Park can be accessed from both the north and south sides of Sheridan Street (west of the Intracoastal bridge) and from the Intracoastal Waterway.
 On the north side you'll find the Anne Kolb Nature Center, which has its own Web page.
-An admission fee of $1.50 per person (ages 5 and under free) is in effect on the south side on weekends and county holidays when the park is open.
-There is no entry fee at Anne Kolb, but there is a $2 fee to visit the nature center’s exhibit hall.
+An admission fee of $1.50 per person (ages 5 and under free)is in effect on the south side on weekends and County holidays when the park is open.
+There is no entry fee at Anne Kolb.
 Both West Lake and Anne Kolb are part of the Great Florida Birding and Wildlife Trail.

-Marina (Canoe/Kayak Rentals): Weather permitting, the marina offers boat rentals - kayaks and canoes - Thursday through Sunday, from 9 a.m. to 5 p.m., with the last boat departing the marina at 3:50 p.m.
-The marina is also open all County holidays except the day after Thanksgiving and Christmas Day.
+Weather permitting, the marina offers rentals - kayaks, canoes, and stand-up paddleboards - daily except Christmas Day, from 9 a.m. to 5 p.m., with the last boat departing the marina at 3:50 p.m.
 The park's regular gate entrance fee of $1.50/person (children 5 and under free) is in effect on weekends and holidays.

-Rentals are $14 per hour, $24 for two hours, and $30 for four hours.
-Rentals include boat, paddles, and U.S. Coast Guard-approved life jackets.
-For ages 13 to 17, a parent/guardian signature is required to go out on the lake alone.
+Rentals for single kayaks and stand-up paddleboards are $15 for one hour, $25 for two hours, and $35 for four hours.
+Canoes and double kayaks rent for $20 for one hour, $30 for two hours, and $45 for four hours.
+Rentals include paddles and U.S. Coast Guard-approved life jackets.
+For ages 13 to 17, a parent/guardian is required to accompany the children in another boat.
 For ages 12 and under, an adult must be on the boat with them.
 No infants or toddlers on tours or in classes.
-For those who wish to launch their own kayaks/canoes, the marina's boat ramp is open regular park hours, 8 a.m. to 6 p.m., daily.
+For those who wish to launch their own kayaks/canoes/stand-up paddleboards, the marina's boat ramp is open regular park hours, 8 a.m. to 6 p.m. daily.
 No motorized boats are allowed in the lake or at this ramp.

-If you plan to geocache in West Lake Park, you can use the following GPS coordinates to search for geocaches in the park: 26.04238, -80.12424.
-Please be aware of the following guidelines that apply to geocaching at West Lake Park in addition to the guidelines set forth on the Geocaching Web page:
+If you plan to geocache within West Lake Park, you can use the following GPS coordinates: 26.04238, -80.12424.
+Along with the guidelines set forth on the geocaching Web page, please note that no pets are allowed on the nature trails.

 Flash-forward to 1974, when a new round of development was initiated by Hollywood Inc., only to encounter resistance from a grass-roots movement to preserve the area.
 That same year an award-winning journalist named Anne Kolb became the first woman elected to the Broward County Commission.
 Kolb and the Hollywood City Commission became instrumental in the efforts to save the coastal mangrove wetland from development, along with local chapters of such organizations as the Audubon Society and the Sierra Club and other groups such as the Friends of West Lake and the Environmental Coalition.